Lebanon:Operations of the Islamic Resistance on Thursday, Fe...

 Allah Almighty is Truthful

-- the Islamic Resistance fighters targeted at 8:15 am the 769th Eastern Brigade headquarters in “Kiryat Shmona” Barracks with the appropriate weapons, scoring direct hits.

-- and in response to the “Israeli” attacks on villages and civilian homes, the Islamic Resistance fighters targeted at 8:15 am a building in which “Israeli” troops are stationed at in “Kfar Yuval” [Abil Al-Qamh] settlement with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 8:00 a.m. a deployment of “Israeli” troops in the vicinity of the “Jal Al-Allam” Site with rocket artillery, scoring direct hits.

-- the Islamic Resistance fighters targeted at 11:30 am the “Ruwaisat Al-Alam” Site in the occupied Lebanese Shebaa Farms with rockets, scoring a direct hit.

-- and in response to the Zionist enemy’s attacks on villages and civilian homes, the Islamic Resistance fighters targeted at 6:00 pm a building in which enemy soldiers were fortified in “Metula” settlement with appropriate weapons, scoring direct hits.

-- and in response to the Zionist enemy’s attacks on villages and civilian homes, particularly in Kfar Remen, the Islamic Resistance fighters targeted at 7:00 pm “Yoav” Barracks with Katyusha rockets.

-- and in response to the Zionist enemy’s attacks on villages and civilian homes, particularly in Kfar Remen, the Islamic Resistance fighters targeted at 7:10 pm “Kela” Barracks with dozens of Katyusha rockets.
+- And in response to the “Israeli” attacks that targeted villages and civilians, the latest of which was the martyrdom of elderly couple Hussein Hamdan and his wife Manar Abadi in the town of Kafra, the Islamic Resistance fighters targeted at 2:05 p.m. the “Eilon” settlement with a barrage of Katyusha rockets.

-- and in response to the Zionist enemy’s attacks on villages and civilian homes, particularly the attack on the Civil Defense Center in Blida, the Islamic Resistance fighters targeted at 23:30 pm the “Ma’ale Golani” Barracks with rockets salvo.
+- And in response to the “Israeli” aggression on villages and civilian homes, the latest of which is the martyrdom of the elderly couple Hussein Hamdan and his wife Manar Abadi in Kafra, the Islamic Resistance fighters targeted at 5:00 p.m.
+“Goren” settlement with Falaq rockets.

 Comments